 Some dentists have an x-ray machine that can take a picture of all your teeth at once (panoramic or panoral x-rays).
 This involves sitting or standing still whilst the machine slowly rotates around your head.
 It will not touch you at any point.
 The picture it provides is a useful overview of your teeth and bones but is no substitute really for the smaller close-up films.

-In the U.S., some dental offices take a full-mouth series (FMX) of x-rays, consisting of 4 bitewing films and 14 periapical films (showing the tips of the roots and supporting bone).
+In the U.S., many dental offices take a full-mouth series (FMX) of x-rays, consisting of 4 bitewing films and 14 periapical films (showing the tips of the roots and supporting bone).
 This is not done in the U.K.

 As part of a routine check of your mouth, the dentist will also want to have a look at the foundations of your teeth, or in technical speak ‘your gums’!
 You may notice from time to time when you are brushing your teeth that there is a little bit of blood when you spit out.
 This bleeding may indicate the presence of gingivitis or gum disease.
 The dentist has a small probe with a special tiny ball on the end of it, imaginatively called ‘the ball-ended probe’.
 This is used to gently run around the necks of your teeth where they meet the gums.
 The first signs of gum disease always start here and your dentist will not want to press hard at all on the gums.
 By doing this check, the dentist can identify any areas where gum disease is present.
 Oftentimes just telling you where you may have been missing the gum during brushing will solve this problem.
 What do the numbers dentists say mean? >>

 On some areas of your mouth you may have a build up of calcium deposits on the teeth.
 This is called calculus or tartar.
 If left in place the gum can become inflamed under the calculus area, so your dentist will make a note of this and may wish to provide some cleaning for you as part of your dental treatment.